On the Complexity of Finding Second-Best Abductive Explanations: Abstract

 \section{Abstract}

-While looking for abductive explanations of a given set of manifestations, an ordering between possible solutions is often assumed.
-The complexity of finding/verifying optimal solutions is already known.
-In this paper we consider the computational complexity of finding second-best solutions.
-We consider different orderings, and consider also different possible definitions of what a second-best solution is.
+When we look for abductive explanations of a given set of manifestations, an ordering between possible solutions is often assumed.
+While the complexity of optimal solutions is already known, in this paper we consider second-best solutions with respect to different orderings, and different definitions of what a second-best solution is.

 {\bf Keywords:} Abduction; Propositional logic; Knowledge representation techniques; Knowledge-based systems